dj-pearson/craft-chicago-finds/features.md

 Community & retention

-Follow shops & notify on new items
+✅Follow shops & notify on new items
 “Follow” button on every shop; digest emails when new items drop.

-Collections by creators
+✅Collections by creators
 Let makers or local tastemakers make public collections; buyers can follow them.

-Wishlist sharing
+✅Wishlist sharing
 One click to share a list for birthdays/holidays.

 Seller-side power tools